NamPE286/ChallengeListVN-API/README.md

 # ChallengeListVN-API

 ## General

-- Documentation and source code for each route are placed in the same folder.
 - Some GET requests require authentication will be replaced by POST request instead.

 ## Parameters and body